waku-org/go-waku/library/mobile/README.md

 ## Usage

-For properly using this package, please refer to Makefile in the root of `go-waku` directory.
+For proper use this package, please refer to Makefile in the root of `go-waku` directory.

 To manually build library, run following commands: